Home About Us Newsletters Articles Forum Links

 Marine Section

-During this Season the Lake is available to members and visitors by arrangement for free sailing on Sunday afternoons and on all Thursday afternoons from 2 p.m. onwards.
+During the Season the Lake is available to members and visitors by arrangement for free sailing on Sunday afternoons and on all Thursday afternoons from 2 p.m. onwards.
 (See note on Home Page re changes to the site opening times on Sundays).

 All types of visiting models are welcome but the lake is not suitable for fast I/C or fast electric craft.
 The minimum depth of water is 50cm.
 You are assured of a warm welcome if you visit us on any of the times specified above.